kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 ## How to reuse your pipelines

-If you want to create a new pipeline that performs the same tasks as your existing pipeline (e.g., `data_science`), you can use the same `pipeline()` creation function as described in [previous manual](pipeline_introduction.md).
+If you want to create a new pipeline that performs the same tasks as your existing pipeline (e.g., `data_science`), you can use the same `pipeline()` creation function as described in [How to structure your pipeline creation](pipeline_introduction.md#how-to-structure-your-pipeline-creation).
 This function allows you to overwrite inputs, outputs, and parameters.
 Your new pipeline creation code should look like this:

 ```python
 def create_new_pipeline(**kwargs) -> Pipeline: